-- (a) deal with any of the law practice's trust money; or - (b) sign any cheque or other instrument drawn on a trust account of the law practice; or - (c) authorise the withdrawal or transfer of funds from a trust account of the law practice. - (6) Internal notice of appointment
+- (a) deal with any of the law practice's trust money; or - (b) sign any cheque or other instrument drawn on a trust account of the law practice; or - (c) authorise the withdrawal or transfer of funds from a trust account of the law practice.

+(6) Internal notification of appointment

-Upon appointment, an internal notice of appointment is signed by the DLR.
+Upon appointment, an internal notification of appointment is signed by the DLR.

-The Law Society provides the notice to twenty (20) different persons and entities by way of email notifying them of the appointment of the manager to the law practice as per the table below:
+The Law Society provides the notification to a number of different persons and entities by way of email notifying them of the appointment of the manager to the law practice as per the table below:

-Person/Entity The President, Law Society Community Referral Service, Law Society Chief Executive Officer, Law Society Practice Department, Law Society Chief Operating Officer, Law Society Journal/Caveat Editor, Law Society General Counsel and Company Secretary, Law Society Chief Librarian, Law Society Director, Licensing and Registry Department, Law Society Legal Services Commissioner Licensing and Registry Department, Law Society Assistant Commissioner (Legal) OLSC Chief Trust Account Investigator, Trust Accounts Department, Law Society Law Cover Manager Fidelity Fund IRO Specialist Accreditation, Law Society Legal Aid NSW
+Person/Entity The President, Law Society Policy & Practice Department, Law Society Chief Executive Officer, Law Society Journal/Monday Briefs Editor, Law Society General Counsel and Company Secretary, Law Society Chief Librarian, Law Society Director, Licensing and Registry Division (Legal Regulation Department), Law Society NSW Legal Services Commissioner Licensing and Registry Division (Legal Regulation Department), Law Society Assistant Commissioner (Legal) OLSC Chief Trust Account Investigator, Trust Accounts Division (Legal Regulation Department), Law Society Lawcover Manager Fidelity Fund (Legal Regulation Department), Law Society IRO Specialist Accreditation, Law Society Legal Aid NSW Community Referral Service (Membership & Engagement Department), Law Society